Japanese Communist Party: 1990s to 21st century

-In 2008, foreign media recorded an increase in support for the party due to the effect of the 2008 financial crisis on Japanese workers.
-However, the party failed to increase its number of seats in the 2009 general election.
-Subsequently, the projected decline of the party was halted, with the JCP becoming the third-largest party in the Tokyo Metropolitan Assembly and making gains in the House of Councillors, going from six to 11 seats.
+In 2008, foreign media recorded an increase in support for the party due to the effect of the 2008 financial crisis on Japanese workers; however, the party failed to increase its number of seats in the 2009 Japanese general election.
+Subsequently, the projected decline of the party was halted, with the JCP becoming the third-largest party in the Tokyo Metropolitan Assembly, and also making gains in the House of Councillors, going from six to 11 seats.
 The party surged in the 2014 elections, receiving 7,040,130 votes (13.3%) in the constituency section and 6,062,962 (11.37%) in the party lists.

-During the nomination period of the July 2016 House of Councillors election, the party signed an agreement with the Democratic, Social Democratic and People's Life parties to field a jointly endorsed candidate in each of the 32 districts in which only one seat was contested, uniting in an attempt to take control of the House from the LDP–Komeito coalition.
+During the nomination period of the 2016 Japanese House of Councillors election, the party signed an agreement with the Democratic, Social Democratic and People's Life parties to field a jointly endorsed candidate in each of the 32 districts in which only one seat was contested, uniting in an attempt to take control of the House from the LDP–Komeito coalition.
 JCP leaders expressed willingness to enter into a coalition with the Democratic Party, a notion which was rejected by then-Democratic Party President Katsuya Okada as being "impossible" in the near future due to what he viewed as some of the "extreme leftist policies" promoted by the JCP.
 The party had three Councillors up for re-election and fielded a total of 56 candidates in the election, down from 63 candidates in the 2013 election, but still the second-highest number after the LDP.
-However, only 14 of those candidates contested single- and multi-member districts, while 42 contested the 48-seat national proportional representation block.
+Only 14 of those candidates contested single- and multi-member districts, while 42 contested the 48-seat national proportional representation block.
 Councillor Tomoko Tamura was appointed as the party's first chairwoman on 18 January 2024, replacing Kazuo Shii who had occupied the role for over 23 years.

 Ideology and policies

-The JCP is one of the largest non-governing communist parties in the world; it is, however, politically moderate and advocates a peaceful transition to communism.
+The JCP is one of the largest non-governing communist parties in the world, and is described as left-wing.
+The JCP is considered the leftmost within the left–right spectrum of major political parties in Japan, it is also at times described as far-left and Marxist; however, it is politically moderate and advocates a peaceful transition to communism.
+The party also states its support for democracy, freedom and human rights, while opposing Japan becoming a single-party state.
 Marxism–Leninism, which former party chairman Tetsuzo Fuwa had worked for years to make acceptable to the electorate, was abandoned in favor of scientific socialism in 1976.
 The party adopted a Eurocommunist outlook before the dissolution of the Soviet Union.
 According to the Encyclopædia Britannica, the JCP became a more traditional democratic socialist party after modifying its policies in the 1990s.
 This analysis is supported by the Japanese political scientist Kōji Nakakita, who is often cited as a specialist on the JCP.
-The JCP follows a Marxist ideology, stating that the theory of Marx and Engels is the foundation of their program.
-The party sits on the left-wing to far-left of the left–right political spectrum.
+The JCP follows a Marxist ideology, and Kazuo Shii states that the theory of Karl Marx and Friedrich Engels is the foundation of their program.